-There are other types of meetings that happen on a regular basis and the school's information is outlined in Appendix 1.
+There are other types of meetings that happen on a regular basis and schools have outlined them in Appendix 1.
 Some residential trip leaders hold a meeting in school prior to departure to outline the arrangements.
 Other residential trip leaders provide details in a final information letter.